heyaman003/flight-booking-system/server/README.md

 # Flight Booking System API

+👉 **See full architecture and module breakdown in [ARCHITECTURE.md](./ARCHITECTURE.md)**

-A comprehensive Flight Booking System API built with NestJS, featuring user authentication, flight search, booking management, and real-time updates using Server-Sent Events (SSE).
+A robust, modular flight booking backend built with NestJS, featuring authentication, flight search, booking management, real-time updates, and more.

+---

 ## Features